The Mechanics Of The Chinese Domestic Gold Market - Koos Jansen

 SGE Withdrawals Equal Chinese Wholesale Gold Demand

-Above has been established that supply equals demand and in the Chinese domestic gold market nearly all supply flows through the SGE.
+Above has been established that (in general) supply equals demand and in the Chinese domestic gold market nearly all supply flows through the SGE.
 Consequently, the volume of gold being withdrawn from SGE vaults is a proxy for Chinese wholesale gold demand.
 Additionally, we saw that that there is recycled distortion flowing through the SGE that is overstating the supply and demand balance.
 Simply put, when the volume of recycled distortion is subtracted from SGE withdrawals what is left is true Chinese gold demand.

-Presented below are a equations to clarification:
+Presented below are a few equations for clarification:

 SGE withdrawals = Chinese Wholesale Gold Demand